Run a Chiliz Chain Node

 **If you use your own binary:**

-To run an archive node, you should add the following 2 params into the ccv2-geth call presented above:
+To run a node in archive mode, you should add the following 2 parameters into the `ccv2-geth` call presented above:

 --syncmode=full \